Limassol Marina: Company Taxation in Cyprus

 • The foreign tax is significantly lower than the tax burden in Cyprus (i.e., an effective tax rate of less than 6.25%).

 Make sure you match the Cyprus participation exemption requirements on foreign dividend income; otherwise, the Tax Authorities will make you pay.
-Any foreign withholding tax (WHT) imposition on dividends paid to the Cyprus company is obliged to the Cyprus SDC rate of 17% on such dividends without the need for double tax treaties to be in place with the paying jurisdiction.
+Any foreign withholding tax (WHT) imposition on dividends paid to the Cyprus company is obliged to the Cyprus SDC rate of 17% on such dividends without requiring double tax treaties to be in place with the paying jurisdiction.

 Profits from the production of films, series, and other related audiovisual programs in Cyprus are exempt from CIT matching the two following conditions: